Louvivien/VacationRequestTool/README.md

 There are 3 roles: admin, manager and user.
 Admin can see all vacation requests.
 Manager can see vacation requests of its employees.
 They both can validate the requests.
 Admin will receive an email each time a request is made by anyone.
 Manager will receive an email each time a request is made by its employees.

-There is a calendar where its possible to see the vacation requests
+There is a calendar where its possible to see the vacation requests.

+The admin can add or edit users, changing roles of any user profile information.

 ## Features

-- Authentication using firebase
+- Authentication using Firebase and ReactJS
-- Notifications through firebase Cloud functions
+- Notifications through Firebase Cloud functions
-- ChakraUI with Dark Mode
+- UI: ChakraUI with Dark Mode
+- User management system

 ## Prerequisite